Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

 Next there is the (strong) {\em pattern-equivariant} cohomology of $\Omega$ with values in $A$, denoted $H^*_{PE,s}(\Omega; A)$.
 Let $T$ be an FLC tiling of $\R^d$ whose orbit is dense in $\Omega$.
 The tiling $T$ gives a decomposition of $\R^d$ as a CW complex.
 The 0-cells are the vertices of the tiling, the 1-cells are the edges, and so on.

-A $k$-cochain $\alpha_k$ on $T$ is an assignment of an element of $A$ to each $k$-cell of $T$. $\alpha$ is called (strongly) {\em pattern equivariant} (or PE) if there exists a distance $R$ such that the value of $\alpha$ on each cell depends only on the patch of radius $R$ around the cell.
+A $k$-cochain $\alpha_k$ on $T$ is an assignment of an element of $A$ to each $k$-cell of $T$.
+The coboundary of a cochain is taken in the sense of cellular cohomology for the $CW$-decomposition of $\R^d$ given by $T$.
+The cochain $\alpha$ is called (strongly) {\em pattern equivariant} (or PE) if there exists a distance $R$ such that the value of $\alpha$ on each cell depends only on the patch of radius $R$ around the cell.
 That is, if there are cells $c_1$ and $c_2$ centered at points $x_1$ and $x_2$, and if the patch of radius $R$ centered around $x_1$ matches the patch of radius $R$ centered at $x_2$, then $\alpha(c_1)=\alpha(c_2)$.
 It is not hard to see that the coboundary of a PE cochain is PE (with perhaps a slightly different radius), so the PE cochains form a differential complex. $H^*_{PE,s}(T; A)$ is the cohomology of this complex.
-It is known \cite{Kel03,CS06} that $H^*_{PE,s}(T; A)$ is canonically isomorphic to $\check H^*(\Omega; A)$.
-Thus, if $\Omega$ is a minimal tiling dynamical system, then its \v Cech cohomology may be computed from the pattern equivariant cohomology of {\em any} tiling in $\Omega$.
+It is known~\cite{Kel03,CS06} that $H^*_{PE,s}(T; A)$ is canonically isomorphic to $\check H^*(\Omega; A)$ for FLC tiling spaces.
+Thus, if $\Omega$ is an aperiodic, FLC, minimal tiling dynamical system, then its \v Cech cohomology may be computed from the pattern equivariant cohomology of \emph{any} tiling in $\Omega$.
 Moreover, PE cochains on any one tiling $T$ extend by continuity to PE cochains on all other tilings in $\Omega$.
 We can thus speak of the complex of PE cochains on $\Omega$, rather than on a specific tiling, and denote the cohomology $H^*_{PE,s}(\Omega; A)$.

-When $A$ is a vector space, PE cohomology can also be defined using differential forms.
-(Indeed, this is how PE cohomology was first defined \cite{Kel03, KP06}.)
-One considers PE functions and PE differential forms with values in $A$, and constructs the de Rham complex.
-This yields a cohomology $H^*_{dR,s}(\Omega; A)$ isomorphic to $H^*_{PE,s}(\Omega; A)$, the version of PE cohomology based on cochains.
+When $A$ is $\R$ or $\R^d$, PE cohomology can also be defined using differential forms.
+(Indeed, this is how PE cohomology was first introduced; see~\cite{Kel03, KP06} for the definition and an isomorphism with \v Cech cohomology.)
+One considers functions and differential forms on $\R^d$ with values in $A$, which are PE with respect to a tiling $T$, and constructs the de Rham complex.
+This yields a cohomology $H^*_{dR,s}(\Omega; A)$ isomorphic to $H^*_{PE,s}(\Omega; A)$, the version of PE cohomology based on cellular cochains.
 Indeed, given a PE $k$-form, we can construct a PE cochain by integrating the form over $k$-cells.
 Conversely, given a PE cochain we can obtain a PE $k$-form whose integral is that cochain, \emph{e.g.}, by linearly interpolating across tiles.
 These operations give explicit isomorphisms between the form-based and cochain-based PE cohomologies.